 For complete information about how to create a service namespace, see the topic How To: Create or Modify a Service Bus Service Namespace in the Managing Service Bus Service Namespaces section.

-In the main window of the Windows Azure Management Portal, click the name of the service namespace you created in the previous step.
+In the main window of the Azure portal, click the name of the service namespace you created in the previous step.

-In the Connect to your namespace window, make a note of the default issuer and default key, or copy them to the clipboard.
-You will use these values later in this tutorial.
+In the shared access key generator section, make a note of the Primary Key associated with the RootManageSharedAccessKey policy, or copy it to the clipboard.
+You will use this value later in this tutorial.